dmengeon/CryptonoteEvo/README.md

 ## Ruby V2
 Ruby Version 2 is generate for new bytecoin!this will improved code and sync work~

+## The Suniaster - V2.1
+The Suniaster Version is merge both technology From Bytecoin x Monero with docker and stable on Travis[Homd n Shiro].
+This Version Disable Ico,PoS and Token.
+Since still testing.
+Replacing Ruby.

 ### Development tree
 - Develop : this for who contribute the works. anyone can do